sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 1. Define a list `tests` containing the names of each file format.
 We will use this object as iterable.
 2. Call the `writingPerformance()` function and assign it to a `measured_vars_w` object.
 3. Define an empty dictionary `stat_dw` for saving the statistical descriptions for the writing test.
-4. Iterate over the `tests` object, indexing the `measured_vars_w` dictionary on each loop, and calculating its statistical description.
+4. Iterate over the `tests` object, indexing the `measured_vars_w` dictionary on each loop and calculating its statistical description.
-5. Assign a key-value pair on each loop, consisting of the file format name as key, and the statistical description object as value.
+5. Assign a key-value pair on each loop, consisting of the file format name as the key and the statistical description object as the value.

 #### 4.2 **Reading Performance Analysis**
 1. Call the `readingPerformance()` function and assign it to a `measured_vars_r` object.
 2. Define an empty dictionary `stat_dr` for saving the statistical descriptions for the reading test.
-3. Iterate over the `tests` object, indexing the `measured_vars_r` dictionary on each loop, and calculating its statistical description.
+3. Iterate over the `tests` object, indexing the `measured_vars_r` dictionary on each loop and calculating its statistical description.
-4. Assign a key-value pair on each loop, consisting of the file format name as key, and the statistical description object as value.
+4. Assign a key-value pair on each loop, consisting of the file format name as the key and the statistical description object as the value.

 #### 4.3 **File Size Analysis**
 1. Declare an empty dictionary `size_d` for storing the file size values.
 2. For each file, calculate its size using the `os.path.getsize` method.
-3. For each folder (parquet partitions), calculate its size using the `f.stat().st_size` method recursively.
+3. For each folder (parquet partitions), recursively calculate its size using the `f.stat().st_size` method.
 4. Convert file sizes:
-	1. The `os.path.getsize` method returns the file size in bytes, so we will need to divide the result by `1024` in order to get `MB` units.
+	1. The `os.path.getsize` method returns the file size in bytes, so we need to divide the result by $1,024^2$ to get our measurements in `MB` units.
-	2. The `f.stat().st_size` method returns the folder size in bytes, so we will need to divide the result by `1024` in order to get `MB` units.
+	2. The `f.stat().st_size` method returns the folder size in bytes, so we need to divide the result by $1,024^2$ to get our measurements in `MB` units.

 We can translate our pseudocode into code: